filipecalegario/awesome-generative-ai/README.md

 * [AI for Game Development](https://huggingface.co/blog/ml-for-games-1): Creating a Farming Game in 5 Days.
 Part 1

+## Inbox: Developing + AI

+* [openai/openai-cookbook](https://github.com/openai/openai-cookbook): Examples and guides for using the OpenAI API

 ## People and works

 ### Interesting Instagram Accounts, Posts and Reels